turbot/powerpipe-mcp/README.md

 - Be specific about what compliance aspects you want to check
 - Reference specific benchmarks or control categories
 - Include context about your compliance requirements
-- Specify the working directory if using custom mods
+- Specify the mod location if using custom mods

 ## Development